Jan's Working with Numbers

 You should have cell reference formula, like =Specials!F4

-- Select range A4:F4 and AutoFill the whole table.
+- On the sheet Specials, select range A4:F4 and AutoFill the whole table.

 [Hint: Drag the

 A message appears.
 You can't do this because of the merged cells.
 Rats!

 There are no merged cells in this range.

 - AutoFill by dragging the AutoFill handle of the